-50. Since P. pastoris is widely used in vaccine development, a study was conducted to profile its safety.
+- 50. P. pastoris is a non-pathogenic and non-toxigenic yeast. - 51.
+Since P. pastoris is widely used in vaccine development, a study was conducted to profile its safety.
 Intravenous injection of P. pastoris in mice led to dissemination of P. pastoris to various tissues but did not induce a cell-mediated response or increase in the level of circulating antibodies.
-This indicates its safe profile in the development of vaccines (Becerril-García et al., 2022).

-51. P. pastoris has been tested for toxigenicity in animal models as feed preparations.
+This indicates its safe profile in the development of vaccines (Becerril-García et al., 2022). - 52.
+P. pastoris has been tested for toxigenicity in animal models as feed preparations.
 In broiler chicks fed with additional yeast supplement, it was found to have a beneficial probiotic influence as compared to control chicks fed with non-supplemented diet (Gil de los Santos et al., 2012; Gil de Los Santos et al., 2018).
 In another study, similar beneficial probiotic effects were noted in mice administered with P. pastoris through an intragastric route (Birmann et al., 2021).
-However, it is not clear from these studies whether the yeast was able to colonise the gut of these animals.

-52.FSANZ has approved several processing aids, additives and nutritional products that have been produced using P. pastoris.
+However, it is not clear from these studies whether the yeast was able to colonise the gut of these animals. - 53.
+FSANZ has approved several processing aids, additives and nutritional products that have been produced using P. pastoris.
 One such example is the soy leghemoglobin produced via P. pastoris fermentation to be used as a meat analogue product (FSANZ, 2020).